nerva-project/nerva-docs/docs/guides/cli.md

 * Restart the daemon
 * Restart your computer
 * Check your system's clock.
-If you clock's time is off from the network time by more than the future time limit, the local daemon will reject the block.
+If your clock's time is off from the network time by more than the future time limit, the local daemon will reject the block.
 * Ensure you are running the latest version of NERVA.
+A daemon sitting on the wrong side of a hard fork will sync nothing at all.
 * It is possible your blockchain is corrupted or you are on a forked chain.
 Run this command:
 `nerva-blockchain-import --pop-blocks 1000`, then restart the daemon again.
 * You may have been blocked by the seed nodes.
 Waiting or changing your IP should resolve this, or you can unblock yourself in the #atom channel in [Discord][nerva-discord-link].

 If you're still having issues, [Discord][nerva-discord-link] is the right place to be so we can investigate further.

+#### MDB_READERS_FULL error on startup
+This one has a dedicated section in the [Mining FAQ](../mining), including what causes it and how to fix it on each platform.

 #### Wallet created prior to v0.1.5.6 will not open
 You'll need to restore from seed.

-#### (macOS) 'lazy symbol binding failed: Symbol not found: _clock_gettime'
-The Mac CLI is built on Mojave.
-The minimum required version for running the Mac CLI is reported as Sierra.
-There is no plan to support versions older than that for mining on Mac.

-If you have git installed, you may also try building from source: `git clone --recursive [nerva-github-nerva-link] && ./nerva/builder/mac`

-#### (Linux) nerva-wallet-cli hangs on launch
-Try launching the wallet with the flag `--daemon-ssl disabled`.
+Any wallet that old has earned a fresh start anyway.

 <hr>